Leads from search engines have a 14.6% closing rate versus 1.7% from outbound sources.

-Each of these plans come with increasingly powerful features and limits.
-Some of the things that make Majestic a good SEO tool include:
+Each of these plans comes with increasingly powerful features and limits.
+Some of the things that make Majestic a good SEO tool include the following:

 - Fresh index: You will gain access to one of the largest and freshest SEO databases in history.
-This ensures that you get more accurate and relevant data over competitors.
+This ensures that you get more accurate and relevant data than competitors.

 - Campaigns: Track individual websites you own via different campaigns to stay organized and on track to success.

 - Site explorer: Their most popular feature.
 This allows marketers to scan any website for backlinks, traffic analytics, and more.